AvidThinkerArsum/Brain_Tumor_Classification/README.md

 # Brain Tumor Classification Project

 ## Overview
-This project uses machine learning to classify brain tumors based on MRI images.
-The project provides an interactive Streamlit app (`app.py`) for predictions and visualization, as well as a Jupyter notebook for data preprocessing and model training.
-It also generates saliency maps to interpret model predictions.
+This project uses deep learning techniques to classify brain tumors based on MRI images.
+The project also provides an interactive platfrom through Streamlit for predictions and visualization, as well as saliency maps and interpretation for model predictions.
+All of this is found in the notebooks folder.

 The classification task involves identifying tumor types based on MRI scans, with confidence scores provided for each prediction.

 ---

 ## Features
-- Classifies brain tumors into different categories.
+- Classifies brain tumors into one of four different categories.
 - Generates saliency maps to visualize how the model makes predictions.
 - Provides confidence scores for each tumor type.
 - Enables comparison between two pre-trained models (e.g., `CNN` and `Xception`).
 - Includes interactive functionality via a Streamlit app.
+- Provides explanations for prediction

 ---

 ## Dataset
 - **Dataset Source**: The dataset used for this project contains brain MRI images labeled with tumor types.
 It can be downloaded from [Kaggle](https://www.kaggle.com/), specifically from the dataset titled "[Brain MRI Images for Brain Tumor Detection](https://www.kaggle.com/navoneel/brain-mri-images-for-brain-tumor-detection)".
-- **Structure**: The dataset includes two categories:
+- **Structure**: The dataset includes four categories and Test/Train Data:
-  - Images with tumors.
+  - Glioma Tumors
+  - Meningioma Tumors
+  - Pituitary Tumors
-  - Images without tumors.
+  - No tumors.
 - **Data Preprocessing**: The notebook includes steps for:
   - Data augmentation (e.g., rotation, flipping, scaling).
-  - Resizing images to a uniform size (e.g., 128x128 pixels).
+  - Resizing images to a uniform size.
   - Splitting the dataset into training, validation, and testing sets.

 ---